 You cannot legally or safely drive after taking a Delta-9 gummy.

-It does not matter if the gummy is derived from federally legal hemp and bought at a local store.
-Delta-9 THC is a powerful psychoactive compound that severely impairs your motor skills, depth perception, and reaction time.
-If you get pulled over, you will be charged with a DUI.
+Delta-9 THC is a psychoactive compound that can impair your motor skills, depth perception, and reaction time.
+It’s unsafe to drive under its influence, and if you get pulled over, you will be charged with a DUI.

 If you are currently trying to figure out if you are “sober enough” to make a quick run to the drive-thru, hand your keys to a friend, or call an Uber.

-Here is the undeniable truth about how THC edibles impair your driving, the severe legal risks, and the exact timeline of how long you must wait before hitting the road.
+Here is the truth about how THC edibles impair your driving, the legal risks, and the timeline of how long you should wait before hitting the road.

 Why Delta-9 Gummies Are Dangerous for Driving

-When it comes to driving, gummies are the most dangerous form of THC.
+When it comes to driving, gummies are arguably the trickiest form of THC to navigate.
 This is because of the delayed onset.

-When you smoke a joint or drink a THC seltzer, you feel the effects almost immediately.
-When you eat a gummy, your liver has to digest it first.
+When you eat a gummy, your body has to fully digest the solid food before you feel anything.
 This process can take anywhere from 60 to 120 minutes.

 Here is the classic trap that gets people arrested:

-4. At 8:15 PM, while driving down the highway, the gummy fully absorbs into, and you are suddenly, intensely high behind the wheel.
+- At 8:15 PM, while driving down the highway, the gummy fully absorbs, and you are suddenly high behind the wheel.

 This can be dangerous for you and others on the road.
 Never assume you are safe to drive just because the edible hasn’t kicked in yet.